 - Students Activities Association (SAA) – who organise events on campus, discounted sightseeing trips and help students create and run societies

 For self-funding students, we offer a range of scholarships and early payment fee discounts, you can find out more here.

 To find out more about this course, we recommend that you complete our enquiry form and one of our team will contact you to discuss your options.

 How to apply

-UK and International students can apply directly to study the Graduate Certificate (Pre-Masters) via our online application form below.
+UK and International students can apply directly to study the Extended MSc International Business with Data Analytics with Advanced Practice via our online application form below.